-Pom is an energetic and dynamic style of dance that places emphasis on precise and synchronised arm movements, formations, jumps, and skills.
-It is characterised by its use of poms, which dancers hold in their hands throughout a routine.
-Dancers meet 3 times a cycle over the lunch hour.
+POM is a jazz based, energetic and dynamic style of dance that places emphasis on precise and synchronized arm movements, formations, jumps and skills.
+It is characterized by the use of POMs which dancers hold in their hands through a routine.
+POM is provided with numerous opportunities to perform in a wide variety of competitive and non-competitive venues.
+Dancers meet three times a cycle over the lunch hour.
 Open auditions will be held at the beginning of the school year.
 Students will be selected to participate in this course.
 In addition to rehearsals and performances, this course also consists of independent study units and assignments.
 There is a fee associated with this course.